Povstalec/StargateJourney/computercraft/stargate_interface.md

 </h3>

 **Returns**
-1. `boolean` - `true` if the Stargate is currently connected, otherwise returns `false`.
+1. `boolean`: `true` if the Stargate is currently connected, otherwise returns `false`.

 {: .note }
-The Stargate is connected when it establishes a connection once the Point of Origin is successfully encoded.
 The function returns `true` even before kawoosh.
+The Stargate is connected when it establishes a connection.
+Once the Point of Origin is successfully encoded or the first chevron is being locked for an incoming connection.

 ___